librehat/kesdict/README.md

 Applet-specific code can be found in `src/plasmoid` directory.
 QML and JS files that are shared between the standalone application and the applet are put under the QML module `KesDict` in `src/KesDict` directory.

 ### Development
-For quick development, execute `./src/run_plasmoid.sh` to test the updated source code without the need of installation.
+For quick development, execute `./run_plasmoid.sh` to test the updated source code without the need of installation.

+To distribute, run `./build_plasmoid.sh`.
+A new plasmoid will be packaged under `dist` directory with the contents from `src/plasmoid`.

 ### Installation
-_WIP_
+Recommended: Install from KDE Store.
+Alternative: `plasmapkg2 -i com.librehat.kesdict-<version>.plasmoid`

 ---------------------------------------------------